richplastow/tryout-plop/notes/01-install-plop-create-example-1.md

 npm run plop example-1
 # > tryout-plop@0.0.1 plop
 # > plop example-1
 # ?
-Please provide a title
+Please provide a heading
-some-title
+some-heading
-# ✔  ++ /example-output/example-1-some-title.js
+# ✔  ++ /example-output/example-1-some-heading.js
-node example-output/example-1-some-title.js
+node example-output/example-1-some-heading.js
-# This is Example 1, title is "some-title"
+# This is Example 1, heading is "some-heading"
 ```

+> __BUG:__ Don’t use `title` as a property name in Plop.
+It can lead to problems
+> when trying to bypass prompts on the command line.